pelicheng/recipe-rating-analysis/README.md

 **Null Hypothesis:** The missingness of ratings does not depend on the number of minutes of the recipe.

-**Alternate Hypothesis:** The missingness of ratings does depend on the number of minutes of the recipe.
+**Alternative Hypothesis:** The missingness of ratings does depend on the number of minutes of the recipe.

 **Test Statistic:** The difference in mean minutes for missing and non-missing rating recipes.
 - Observed Difference: 51.45237039852127